vitorgsevero/parking-spot/README.md

 ```

-- Now from the database run the command below to create the database that will be used by this applications:
+- Now from the database run the command below to create the database that will be used by this application:

 ```sql
 CREATE DATABASE parking_control_db;